Miley Cyrus Claps Back At Brody Jenner’s Comments About Her & Kaitlynn Carter Sharing A Kiss On Vacation

 Miley Cyrus is taking time out to poke fun at Brody Jenner on Instagram.

 The “Mother’s Daughter” singer spoke up against Jenner on Sunday following the reality star’s comments about her fling with his estranged wife Kaitlynn Carter.
 According to Us Weekly, Jenner posted a photo of himself on a mountain overlooking the ocean in Malibu.
-While wearing all black and a long, plaid shirt, Jenner captioned the Instagram photo with encouraging words for his 3.2 million followers.
+While wearing an all-black outfit that featured a long, plaid shirt, Jenner captioned the Instagram photo with encouraging words for his 3.2 million followers.

 “Don’t let yesterday take up too much of today,” Jenner captioned the photo.